nihao-wiki/nihao/docs/en/guide/currency.md

 # Is Travel in China Really Expensive?
+You Never Know

 ## Exchange Rate